 - 1. There are currently no contingency arrangements associated with Demand Control periods in the BSC.
-The proposal will address this defect and on this basis will better facilitate Objective (d) by promoting efficiency in the implementation and administration of the Balancing and Settlement Arrangements - 2.
-The costs associated with implementing a manual solution for P138 do not have a negative impact on facilitating Applicable BSC Objective (d).
+The proposal will address this defect and on this basis will better facilitate the achievement of Applicable BSC Objective (d) by promoting efficiency in the implementation and administration of the Balancing and Settlement Arrangements - 2.
+The costs associated with implementing a manual solution for P138 do not have a negative impact on facilitating the achievement of Applicable BSC Objective (d).